crypt01trucker/github-docs-example/README.md

 ```
 > Here is an example of using a codeblock for an error that appears in bash.

 ## Step 2 - How to take screenshots

+When you can always provide a codeblock instead of a screenshot.
+if you need to take a screenshot make sure it not a photo from your phone.

+> There are certain cases where its okay to take photos with your phone.
+This is when you are showing something like a keyboard, which does not appear on a computer screen.
+> if it render on your computer screen it should be a screeshot.

 A screenshot is when you capture a part of your screen from your laptop desktop or phone.